 - quick stats such as real names, places of birth, relatives, first appearances, heights, affiliations, and more.

-Some entries like Spider-Man’s was atypical, as it ran two pages and included a schematic drawing of his webshooters.
+An entry like Spider-Man’s was atypical, as it ran two pages and included a schematic drawing of his webshooters.

 One thing that Marvel Comics did well in the early years was to take the concept of the shared universe and give it more depth than had been done before.
 Marvel superheroes would often cross over into each other’s titles, or even migrate from series to series.
 So how do you keep track of things when many writers might have added to a character’s story across different titles?